 The following were found via study and debate on developing HOTS ability exams based on actual mathematical learning: The HOTS test based on realistic mathematics learning's ability to improve students' mathematical test abilities has met the valid criteria, including 1) the RPP validation validated by a team of experts with an average total of 4.4 with a valid category, 2) the validation of student activity sheets based on realistic mathematics 4.3 with a valid category, and 4) the validation of student The HOTS test based on realistic mathematics learning improves students' mathematical skills and meets the practical criteria: 1) The team of experts or validators says the test can be used with minor revisions.
-2) teachers and students saying the HOTS test based on realistic mathematics, and (3) the implementation of the HOTS test has a good category, making it practical.
+2) teachers and students saying the HOTS test based on realistic mathematics that was developed can be used easily from the interview results, and (3) the implementation of the HOTS test has a good category, making it practical.
 The HOTS Test Ability, based on realistic mathematics, has been shown to be effective in improving students' mathematical skills.
 In trial II, 91.17% of students achieved KKM, meeting the criteria for completeness.
 HOTS Test Ability based on actual mathematics-based learning improved students' arithmetic ability on average over 80% in trial I and trial II (Helmawati, 2019).